+Just shut up and listen, expert tells teachers.
+John Hattie ... strong advice.
 JOHN HATTIE has spent his life studying the studies to find out what works in education.
 His advice to teachers?
 Just shut up.
 Professor Hattie, appointed this year as the director of the Melbourne Education Research Institute at the University of Melbourne, says teachers need to stop spending 80 per cent of their time in class talking and start listening. ''When teachers stop talking deep learning takes place,'' he told a conference of educators at Parramatta yesterday. ''It's our concept of ourselves as teachers that we have knowledge and we need to impart it.

 Print it and pin it up in your staffroom and share what actually works in teaching and learning and what does not work as well.
 Find out how to implement the findings from this extensive research and how Professor John Hattie can improve the teaching and learning in your school on his exclusive 1 day course with Osiris Educational this summer.
 NOTE: You may share this Infographic but you must relink to this page Design and Infographic © 2013 Osiris Educational Woodhall Spa Ltd. Visible Learning Plus is a trade mark of, and is distributed under licence from, Cognition Education Limited.
 Hattie's Index Of Teaching & Learning Strategies: 39 Effect Sizes In Ascending Order.
 An Index Of Teaching & Learning Strategies: 39 Effect Sizes In Ascending Order by Dana Schon, sai-iowa.org Effect Size Defined Statistically speaking, the strength of the relationship between two variables.

 John Hattie, Professor of Education and Director of the Melbourne Education Research Institute at the University of Melbourne, Australia, says ‘effect sizes’ are the best way of answering the question ‘what has the greatest influence on student learning?’
 Effect Size Applied Reverse effects are self-explanatory, and below 0.0Developmental effects are 0.0 to 0.15, and the improvement a child may be expected to show in a year simply through growing up, without any schooling.
 Effect Size CAUTION Reduce temptation to oversimplify.
 Editor’s Note Data is only as useful as its application.
 The most helpful part of this chart–and the reason we asked Dana to share her work here–was the column on the right where she adds a short statement or tidbit that helped contextualize the data point.
 John Hattie: “Think of feedback that is received not given” Teachers switching format of parent conferences : suburban journals branding.

+However, decisions about instructional changes that reflect only this single data source, might lead to errors in your decision-making.
+If you want your data to lead you toward making meaningful changes, an important principle to follow, is triangulation.
 Triangulation means using three independent data sources to examine apparent issues or problems.
 You might ask, “Why bother with the extra work of triangulating?”
 A third-grade teacher asks Mary to look through the front panel of the classroom terrarium and list everything she sees.

 The notion of using multiple windows or perspectives also applies to understanding and applying information from student achievement data.
 Triangulation has the following benefits: • It can compensate for the imperfections of some assessments.
 Welcome to Visible Learning | Visible Learning plus.
 Presentation slides - John Hattie - Visible Learning, Tomorrow's Schools, and the Mindsets that make the difference in Education - Treasury Guest Lecture - September 2009.
 Visible Learning by John Hattie (2009)